-- i) Identifies all reasonable and feasible improvements that could be used to meet TDG standards, including requirements of the TMDL.
-Data on high TDG levels and flow coming into the Wells forebay and its effects on Project compliance shall be included; - ii) Contains the analytical methods that will be used to evaluate all reasonable and feasible improvements; - iii) Any supplemental monitoring that is necessary to track compliance with the numeric WQS; - iv) Benchmarks and reporting sufficient for Ecology to track Douglas PUD's progress toward implementing this plan within the designated time period.
+- i) Identify all reasonable and feasible improvements that could be used to meet TDG standards.
+Data on high TDG levels and flow coming into the Wells forebay and its effects on Project compliance shall be included; - ii) Contain the analytical methods that will be used to evaluate all reasonable and feasible improvements; - iii) Provide for any supplemental monitoring that is necessary to track compliance with the numeric WQS; and - iv) Include benchmarks and reporting sufficient for Ecology to track Douglas PUD's progress toward implementing this plan and achieving compliance within ten years of Ecology's approval of the plan. - v) The report of the study of reasonable and feasible improvements is due within one year of approval of the WQAP and should include the ASWG and Douglas PUD's recommendations for measures to be implemented.
+The report is subject to Ecology review and approval.

-Measures to Address Non-Attainment of Standards
+f) Measures to Address Non-Attainment of Standards